-As a reviewer for History in the Making, you are participating in a peer review process to determine which articles make it through to publication, and to provide feedback on the unsucessful articles that will be of use to the authors in improving their future history writing.
+As a reviewer for History in the Making, you are participating in a peer review process to determine which articles make it through to publication and to provide feedback on the unsuccessful articles.
+This feedback can be used by the authors to improve their future history writing.

 To complete the review, you will fill out a checklist-style review form, choosing the closest given option to your opinion on the article and making comments.
 Criteria we ask you to assess include writing style and expression, the argument, use of primary sources, engagement with academic debate and originality.
 The opinions of the three reviewers are used to decide whether the work is suitable to be published.